Do you want to live more sustainably but you're not sure where to start?

 Over the course of the year, we changed the way we shopped, and more importantly, the way we thought about shopping.

 I learned that my choices matter.
 That my choices can help to change the world.
 And that by taking responsibility for the impact of the choices I was making, I could create really, meaningful, positive change.
+I was also lucky enough to be featured in a number of publications, media outlets and radio & TV interviews which meant I could share my journey, and the message that we can all make a difference, to a very wide audience.

 Since then, I have gone on to build up an online community of over 14,000 people, all creating positive change with the choices that they make every day, and have been invited to write and speak about sustainable and ethical consumption all over the country.